 - Salt and pepper

 - Preheat the oven to 450 degrees F. Remove the neck and gizzards from inside the chicken.
-Place the chicken in a 3.8 quart Swiss Diamond Saute Pan and pat the skin dry with paper towels.
+Place the chicken in a small dry skillet and pat the skin dry with paper towels.
 Slide a regular tablespoon, curved side down, underneath the skin of the chicken.
 Run the spoon along the breast to loosen the skin on both sides, and down over the drumsticks.
-Then mix the butter, honey, and the zest of one orange with 3/4 tsp. salt and 1/4 tsp. pepper.
-Mash in a small bowl until well combined.
+Then mix the butter, honey, and the zest of one orange with 3/4 teaspoon salt and 1/4 teaspoon black pepper.
+Mash the ingredients in a small bowl until well combined.
 Use the spoon to deposit the butter mixture underneath the skin of the chicken.
 Place as much of the butter as possible over the breast meat and drumsticks.
 Then press the skin to smooth.
 Rub any remaining butter over the outside of the skin and sprinkle with salt and pepper.
-Slice the orange and place inside the chicken.
+Slice the orange and place it inside the chicken.